Chhoa/Brain-Segmentation-Project/README.md

 - adds _-cca_ at the end of the file names starting with _RV_ and _LV_ and ending with _MALPEM.nii.gz_ in the subdirectories of _dir_ if it hasn't been done before
 - meshes the above files using ITK libraries and saves them as _.vtk_ files with names ending with _mesh_
-- ~~the batchjob has to be submitted by the command `sbatch mesh_loop-mod_sbatch.sh`~~

-  no need to submit batchjob since it takes very little time to perform this task, just run the script straight
+- ~~the batchjob has to be submitted by the command `sbatch mesh_loop-mod_sbatch.sh`~~<br>no need to submit batchjob since it takes very little time to perform this task, just run the script straight
 - files are saved in their corresponding input directories

 ## Step 4+5+6